-Late Locatelli winner sees Juventus beat Torino 1-0 in derby
+Late Locatelli goal sees Juventus beat Torino 1-0 in derby

 Juventus has only won three of its opening seven matches and sits eighth in the league.
 It is already seven points behind Serie A leader Napoli, which has played a match less.

-Defending champion Inter Milan can move to within one point of Napoli if it beats a talented Sassuolo side later.
+Defending champion Inter Milan moved to within one point of Napoli after coming from behind to beat a talented Sassuolo side 2-1.

 Juventus was looking to build on an impressive 1-0 win over Chelsea in the Champions League but it didn’t even have a shot on target in a mediocre first-half performance from Massimiliano Allegri’s side.